Do Narcissists Enjoy Kissing?

 Narcissistic relationships are such incredibly sad and lonely places.

 When I told my husband that I was done and was moving out, all of a sudden he wanted to kiss me passionately one day.
-It was disgusting and is now completely evident to me that he was just starting the idealisation phase all over again to try and keep me there for more years worth of abuse.
+It was disgusting and is now completely evident to me that he was just starting the idealisation phase all over again to try and keep me there for a few more years worth of abuse.

 Spoiler alert – no amount of love bombing could have kept me there by that point!
 My only regret is not leaving sooner.

 It was the weirdest thing.
-Again, at the time I was thinking, “what the heck is wrong with me?
+Again, at the time I was thinking, “What the heck is wrong with me?
 Now I can’t even kiss anyone?”

 For a healthy person who has every ability to feel empathy, emotion and connection, kissing is a beautiful thing to be felt on many levels.